Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 Can I fall asleep here, or do I have to go back to my hiding place?
 What will you do to me if I fall asleep in the river?
 Scan me?”

-*Symmetry Stranger replies that he will not do anything to me; he will, however remember the shape on the surface left behind by my eventual drowning.*
+*Symmetry Stranger replies that he will not do anything to me; he will, however, remember the shape on the surface left behind by my eventual drowning.*

 My reply: “You really want me gone, don’t you?
 Mathematically speaking, I do not belong in your world, right?”